-Every course you take is measured by unities called credit hours.
+Every course you take is measured by units called credit hours.
 In most cases, credit hours represent the number of hours each week you are expected to attend each specific class.
 Most courses are three credit hours, so taking a 15 hour course load means you are in class 15 hours per week.
 Courses may range from one to six credit hours.

 What is Your Major?

 Majors are designed to introduce you to an area of study and help you specialize as you work your way through advanced (3000-4000 level) courses.
 A major is a primary area of study that may (or may not) relate to your career goals.
 Your major often reflects your natural talents and the things you enjoy.
 Not sure about your major yet?
 That’s okay – we have resources at UNT to help you with this decision.